gwu-libraries/vopd/README.md

 Note that if `extracts.csv` already exists, it will be appended to.
 If you wish to overwrite, simply delete or rename `extracts.csv`.

+## recycle_keywords.py utility

+The `recycle_keywords.py` utility takes:
+- A coding file (default `coding.csv`)
+- A keywords file (default `keywords.csv`)
+- A normalize_terms file (default `normalize_terms.csv`)

+It scans through the coding file, looking for keyword severity scores assigned by the human coder, as well as looking for new keywords added by the human coder.
+It then updates the scores of existing keywords (using the mode of human-assigned severity scores), and adds new keywords, to the keywords file.